SMUnlimited/AMAI/README.md

 - Use *makeVAITFT.bat* to create the AMAI vs AI scripts.
 - Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
 - This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.

+# Features
+- **Personality Profiles**: Each AI opponent has a set profile which modifies how it reacts or plays the game.
+Some can be real chickens and never dare to attack you while others will rush you down.
+- **Dynamic Strategies**: Constantly monitors the current situation of the game and always try to pick the best suited strategy to counter the enemy forces.
+  - The computers will pick from all strategies depending on what kind of units the enemy has, how long the game has been going and what favorite units the current profile has.
+- **Enhanced Micromanagement Control**
+  - To help keep as many units as possible alive by fleeing by town portal, zeppelin or foot.
+  - This includes better use of items and healing items.
+  - Makes the enemy force suffer as much as possible by focusing fire on the most vulnerable enemy units first if they are in range.
+  - Will buy neutral heroes and units.
+  - Can occasionally attempt tower rushes and militia/ancient expansions.
+- **Enhanced Team Play**
+  - Coordinates with allies what it will be attacking or will join allies in attacking a target.
+  - Human players have access to the Commander, letting you give commands.
+  - Asks for aid if running out resources.
+- **Surrenders** : Based on profiles some AI's will give up when it detects its losing, while others will fight to the death.
+- **Chat Support**
+  - AMAI will taunt enemy players, and share its build strategy with team players.
+  - Includes Support for **10 different languages**.
+- Easy to use **Strategy and Profile editor**.
+  - Supports an unlimited amount of your own profiles.
+  - Supports an unlimited amount of your own strategies.
+  - Auto Building feature for example: a AMAI computer only needs to know that it shall build a hero and 15 footmen.
+It will automatically build all needed buildings, workers and farms in order to get this as fast as possible.

 # Commander
 The Commander allows you to give orders to your ally AI's.